VE Day 80th Anniversary

 Head Girl Arianna and Head Boy Robbie continued the service when they spoke with confidence in their readings, The Old Testament Book of Psalms, Psalm 139 vs 1 – 12 and 23 – 24, and Paul’s First Letter to the Corinthians, Chapter 13 vs 4- 13, respectively.

-We extend our special thanks to Peter for his inspirational address.
-Special thanks also to Rev Mark E Johnstone for leading the service, and Clergy and Office Bearers for their valuable assistance.
+We extend our special thanks to Peter for his inspirational address, as well as special thanks to Rev Mark E Johnstone for leading the service, and Clergy and Office Bearers for their valuable assistance.